Woman Taking Off a Mask

 Blog Special Needs

-Some Days I Feel Like A Fraud…When Raising A Daughter With Special Needs
+Some Days I Feel Like A Fraud…While Raising A Daughter With Special Needs

 Man Playing the Shell GameSome days I feel like a fraud, a con artist, a shell game operator.
 I tell stories about how a daughter with special needs changed my life; how at thirty-three, Lindsey lives independently of us–her parents–in a home with her husband of ten months.
 My mind continually shuffles through my responsibilities, those of mother, part-time caregiver, representative payee*, hoping to discover some sage advice that might be worth sharing.
 Then I write about the challenge, searching for words that describe some perceived silver lining.